nftchance/transform-curves/README.md

 There are a few things going on here.

-1. My first rougb work of this implementation in Python which can be found in /model.
+1. My first rough work of this implementation in Python which can be found in /model.
 2. The solidity implementation of it in /contracts accompanied with tests.
     * Need to install hardhat and run `npx hardhat test`
-3. A supporting front-end to visualize created curves.
+3. A supporting front-end to visualize created curves in /frontend.
     * Need to run npm install and then `npm run dev`